CS-2600-Project-Group-3/PacMan/README.md

 - Basic movement rules:
   - If no space exists to the left/right of current direction, move forward
   - At intersections (spaces to left/right):
-    1. Aggressive: Choose an open direction closest to Pac-Man (except backward)
+    1. Aggressive: Choose an open direction (except backward)
        - If multiple directions are equally close, choose randomly
-    2. Afraid: Choose a random open direction
+    2. Afraid: Choose an open direction using a Breadth-First Search Algorithm
     3. Running: Move toward home (similar to aggressive but targeting home)
        - Running ghosts move twice as fast as other ghosts